irebernardidev/Footwear-Fusion/TESTING.md

 <br/>

 ## Flake8 and Pep8 Online Testing
-Utilized Flake8 Python linting in Gitpod, addressing nearly all issues.
+Utilized Flake8 Python linting in VScode, addressing nearly all issues.
 Remaining issues include:
 - In apps.py of checkout app :
    Issue: ```'checkout.signals' imported but unused```
    Justification: Despite the import being unused, it is necessary for the application's functionality.
 Therefore, this warning was disregarded.